This Privacy Notice sets out what personal data we, Ph.Creative, hold about you and how we collect and use it.

 - There is an adequacy decision by the European Commission in respect of The USA.
 This means that The USA is deemed to provide an adequate level of protection for your personal data.

-You have a number of legal rights relating to your personal data:
+You have a number of legal rights relating to your personal data, which are outlined here:

 - The right to request that we correct incomplete or inaccurate personal data that we hold about you.